 The Council appoints the City Administrator and the City Clerk.
-The Administrator recommends department directors to the Council for its confirmation, and oversees the City's day-to-day operations (except for police).
+The Administrator is responsible for policy implementation and management of the City's day-to-day operations (except police).
 The City offers a typical range of services including fire/EMT, building and code enforcement, parks, planning, police, public works, and utilities.
-See Figure II for more information.
+See Figure 2 on page 7 for more information.

 Recreation programs are offered by independent nonprofits or through the County.
 The City has approximately 550 fulltime employees.
 The FY 2020-21 General Fund budget is \$48,578,442 while the Total Budget is \$123,831,798.